 Instant Pot Garlic Mashed Potatoes are simple, buttery, and a perfect holiday side dish.
 Using an instant pot to cook these frees up your oven for all the other sides!

 Creamy Garlic Mashed Potatoes

 Don’t you love special occasions?
-You know, the ones where you wear stretchy pants and indulge on things you normally wouldn’t?!
+You know, the ones where you wear stretchy pants and indulge in things you normally wouldn’t?!

 These potatoes?
 They are the ones that you close your eyes after every bite, and just absorb the taste that’s hitting the back of your mouth.
 The taste that makes you go, “Ahhh.
-I’m glad I have my stretchy pants on because omg, these are so good!”
+I’m glad I have my stretchy pants on because omg, these are the best potatoes!”